Year 9 Admissions

 Building on the success of our coeducational Sixth Form, we are moving to full coeducation from the age of 13.
 We look forward to welcoming our first girls into the Fourth Form (Year 9) in September 2021, the year in which we will celebrate half a century of girls at Charterhouse.
 There will be girls in every year group from September 2023.
 As the School is currently full, the School roll will grow over the next decade to around 1,000 pupils, the increase representing additional places for girls.

 Charterhouse is an academically selective school and admission is by competitive assessment, interview, and subject to a reference from a candidate’s current school.
-Most of our pupils join us from a wide range of Prep Schools.

 The best way to discover Charterhouse is to visit.
 Our events are very popular and we advise families to book in advance to guarantee availability.